fetchai/agents-aea/docs/erc1155-skills.md

 aea run
 ```

-Once you see a message of the form `To join its network use multiaddr: ['SOME_ADDRESS']` take note of the address.
+Once you see a message of the form `To join its network use multiaddr 'SOME_ADDRESS'` take note of the address.

 It will perform the following steps:
 - deploy the smart contract